 Kids are always dropping their gloves and hats when out and about, so these will often need to be washed throughout the winter.
 Synthetic wools can be washed at 40°C, while wool blends can be washed using your machine’s delicate or hand wash setting.
 Just remember to turn all items inside out before washing, as this will help to prevent bobbling.
 After washing, gently reshape the item and leave to air dry.

 If your kid’s accessories are absolutely caked in mud, then use your machine’s pre-soak setting before running the full cycle.
 It will also help to pause the machine halfway through and allow them to soak for an extra half hour — this is also a great way to clean mucky P.E. kits!

-To do this, simply soak your jumpers in a basin of clean wash water and a mild specialist detergent, and swirl them gently to loosen any dirt.
-Then, gently squeeze out the water — never wring woollen garments, as this can cause them to go out of shape.
+Then, gently squeeze out the water — never wring wool garments, as this can cause them to go out of shape.
 Roll your jumper up in a towel to remove as much water as you can, and then lay it out flat to dry.